Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/variant-jumping.md

  Identifying this type of variant jumping is easy by identifying the the assignment event where the user jumped between variants, and comparing the value of the Amplitude ID for both events.
 If the Amplitude ID is different on the two events, then there then it is very likely that anonymous identity merging was the cause.

- !!!tip "To combat this type of variant jumping, consider bucketing by:"
+To combat this type of variant jumping, consider bucketing by:

 * User ID: If you're only targeting user who are logged in, and have a user ID.
 * Device ID: If you're only targeting anonymous users (e.g. sign up experiment).

 ## Abnormal variant jumping